Jericho26/Python-Project/README.md

 - **mysqlconnector**

 The version of mysql-connector used was 8.2.0.
-The project take user input which is then saved in an excel file.
-Where the data can be retrieved and updated.
+The project take user input which is saved in mysql.

 #